sagdic/Xylophone/README.md

 # Xylophone

-* How to play sound using AVFoundation and AVAudioPlayer.
+* Play sound using AVFoundation and AVAudioPlayer.
-* Functions and methods in Swift.
-* Data types.
 * Swift loops.
 * Variable scope.
 * The ViewController lifecycle.